lcamichigan/donation-thank-you-note/README.md

 It’s often convenient to combine several thank you notes into one PDF file, and you can do this with Ghostscript.

-On Windows, enter in PowerShell
+On Windows, enter in PowerShell:

 ```powershell
 gswin64c -dBATCH -dNOPAUSE -sDEVICE=pdfwrite -sOutputFile='Notes.pdf' $(ForEach ($file in Get-ChildItem notes\*.pdf) { 'notes\' + $file.Name })
 ```

-or in Command Prompt
+or in Command Prompt:

 ```batch
 if exist filenames.txt del filenames.txt